lando/wordpress/docs/install.md

 ---
 title: Installation
-description: How to install the Lando Wordpress Plugin.
+description: How to install the Lando WordPress Plugin.
 ---

 # Installation